gnss-sdr/geniuss-place/_design-forces/08-portability.md

 last_modified_at: 2017-08-09T15:54:02-04:00
 ---

 _Portability_ refers to the usability of the same software in different computing environments.
-In this context, a _computer environment_ is defined by its hardware architecture, operating system and runtime libraries.
+In this context, a _computer environment_ is defined by its hardware architecture, operating system, and runtime libraries.

 Software is portable when the cost of porting it to a new platform is significantly less than the cost of writing it from scratch.
 The lower the cost of porting software, relative to its implementation cost, the more portable it is said to be.

-A prerequirement for portability is the generalized abstraction between the application logic and system interfaces.
+A pre-requirement for portability is the generalized abstraction between the application logic and system interfaces.

 ## Processor architectures